Francis-Young/tongjiyun/README.md

 # tongjiyun
 Hub for java web programm of tongjiyun pages.
-Every one can edit or pull resource codes form here within our team.
+Every one can edit or pull resource codes from here within our team.